-Since I’m spending winter here on the island, I’ve decided to spend a little more time and share some of the beautiful landscape, attractions and towns around the island.
+Since I’m spending more time on Hawaii island, I’ve decided to spend a little more time and share some of the beautiful landscape, attractions and towns around the island.
 There are so many unique communities and towns that have developed from the plantation days, serving their little communities.
 Nowadays, the towns have preserved most of their individual flavor and characteristic – attracting tourists and locals like to shop and enjoy a variety of services.
 Following are some of my favorite towns around Hawaii that have maintained their distinctive, unique identities and historical significance on the island.

 The little town of Honomu, better known as the gateway to Akaka Falls is a well-preserved town with colorful buildings evoking an old plantation pastime.
 Now the old plantation town caters mostly to a tourist crowd stopping by from the falls for refreshments or some souvenir shopping.
 It’s a fun town to explore the galleries and shops and to find something unique or hand-made from Hawaii, and maybe even try some of the local ice cream flavors made locally.